JoinCODED/EP-Dart/02_Dart_Basics/07_Converting_Variabels.md

 }
 ```

-oops, dart is complaining, we can't apply a string method to an integer, don't let a computer tells you what you can and what you can't, let's convert this variable to a string:
+Oops, dart is complaining, we can't apply a string method to an integer 😥, let's convert this variable to a string:

 ```dart
 void main() {